 java version "1.8.0_121" Java(TM) SE Runtime Environment (build 1.8.0_121-b13) Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)

 If you don’t have the JDK, you have to install it from Oracle’s JDK Site.

 §Installing Play with SBT

-./sbt launcher in the local directory.
+sbt.bat launchers for Unix and Windows environments respectively.
 These can be found on our download page.
-This launcher will automatically download dependencies without you having to install SBT ahead of time.
+The launcher will automatically download dependencies without you having to install SBT ahead of time.

 If your proxy requires user/password for authentication, you need to add system properties when invoking sbt instead: